 Paint colors to avoid

 You want to try to avoid warm and bright colors, especially red, oranges and bright yellows.
 These actually keep you up longer and make your heart beat race and increase your blood pressure.
 So, if your goal is a good night's sleep for you (or your kids), avoid these colors.
-Interesting enough, reds tend to make you hungrier, too (this is why you see so many pizza restaurants using reds).
+Interestingly enough, reds tend to make you hungrier, too (this is why you see so many pizza restaurants using reds).
 Some studies have shown that a pale yellow can also work for a good night's rest.
-This may be because it's opposite on the color wheel as blue.
+This may be because it's the opposite on the color wheel as blue.
 While this would not be my first choice (for a good night's sleep), if you use yellow, make sure it's a very pale yellow.
 If one of your kids is dead set on a bright color, you may want to consider using this color just on one accent wall.

 Other simple tips to help you sleep better